freeCodeCamp/freeCodeCamp/guide/english/bash/bash-ls/index.md

 ## Bash ls

-`ls` is a command on Unix-like operating systems to list contents of a directory, for example folder and file names.
+`ls` is a command on Unix-like operating systems to list contents of a directory such as folders and file names.

 ### Usage